"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 Things Parents Ask Before Getting Started

-If your child’s distress has lasted more than 3–4 weeks, is affecting school or friendships, or has you worried enough to search for help that’s a meaningful signal.
-You don’t have to wait for things to get worse.
-A single conversation with one of our therapists can help you figure out whether professional support is the right step.
+Duration and impact are the key indicators.
+If your child’s distress has lasted more than three to four weeks, is affecting school or friendships, or has you worried enough to search for help, that is a meaningful signal.
+A single 15-minute call with one of our therapists can help you decide whether professional support is the right next step.

 Your Child Deserves to Feel Like Themselves Again

 Start with a free 15-minute call.
-No paperwork, no pressure, just an honest conversation about what your child is going through.
+No paperwork, no pressure, just an honest conversation about what your child is going through and whether we are the right fit.

 📞 Call 314-942-1147 | Request an Appointment